-For example, here’s a look at one of Jason Bond’s trading plans that he sends out to the trading community.
+For example, here’s a look at how Jason Bond is able to develop winning trading plans that he sends out to the trading community.

 “CLPS, NNDM, GLMD and CODX are the Fibonacci retracement setups I’m watching.
 However, I rarely enter momentum stocks like this early in the week, but if they hold support today, I’ll be monitoring closely for spikes.
 CLPS needs a day or two of rest before it sets up.
 NNDM is in play above $2.20’s, range to $3.
 GLMD above $16, range to $20 and CODX above $4, range to $5.”

 “NNDM closed strong in the $2.90’s Monday from my watch list and real-time alert.
 I buttoned up $2,000 on that one myself.
-Textbook Fibonacci retracement here, learn how to use the tool in my video lessons from How to Trade Like a Pro.”
+That’s a textbook Fibonacci retracement, and here’s how I’m able to use these patterns to consistently generate high returns.